 The Eighth Session of the Board of Directors has expired in 2013.
 In accordance with the terms of reference set out in the "Implementation Rules for the Nomination Committee under the Board of Directors of China Merchants Bank Co., Ltd.", the Nomination Committee searched extensively for qualified candidates for directors and senior management, and conducted preliminary examination on their qualifications.
-It considered and approved a number of proposals on re-election of the Ninth Session of the Board of Directors, appointment of Liu Jianjun as an Executive Vice President of China Merchants Bank and nomination of Ma Zehua as a Non-executive Director and Xiao Yuhuai as an Independent Non-executive Director.
+It considered and approved a number of proposals on re-election of the Ninth Session of the Board of Directors of China Merchants Bank, the list of candidates for directors for the Ninth Session of the Board of Directors, appointment of Liu Jianjun as an Executive Vice President of China Merchants Bank and nomination of Ma Zehua as a Non-executive Director and Xiao Yuhuai as an Independent Non-executive Director.